 When your email account is compromised the attacker typically starts sending thousands of spam and/or phishing emails.
 You will quickly notice there is an issue, as many of these emails will bounce to your inbox.
 By that time we will also have noticed the issue, as we actively monitor our servers for unusual SMTP activity.

 From a security standpoint, email isn’t great.
-Anyone can try to sent emails from your email address, and such attacks happen all the time.
+Anyone can try to send emails from an email address, and such attacks happen all the time.
 The attacker just needs to guess the password.
-And, there are still many people that use weak passwords.
+And, there are still many people who use weak passwords.

 The firewall on our servers stops most of the attacks.
 Unfortunately, it is not possible to completely prevent email accounts from being hacked.
 It all comes down to password hygiene.
 In particular, if you use a single password for your email and various websites you are registered with then your email account is bound to be hacked.
 If one of the websites you are registered with gets compromised then the attacker has both your email address and password.
 They can do with your email account what they please.

 In general, if you use a unique, random, complex and long password then your email account is safe.
-However, if you are using a simple password then your account is vulnerable.
-And, if you are reusing a weak password then it is just a matter of time before your email account gets compromised.
+However, if you use a simple password then your account is vulnerable.
+And, if you are reusing a weak password then it is just a matter of time before your email account is compromised.